 Nightboat Books thanks the Funders for their Support:

-Jerome Foundation, The Leaves of Grass Fund, The National Endowment for the Arts, The New York State Council on the Arts, The Fund for Poetry, Benjamin Taylor, The Topanga Fund — and the many individuals sponsoring books.
+The New York City Department of Cultural Affairs, The National Endowment for the Arts, The New York State Council on the Arts, Benjamin Taylor, The Topanga Fund — and the many individuals sponsoring books.
 Thank you!